-Students examine a number of case studies of specific outdoor environments, including areas where there is evidence of human intervention.
-They develop the practical skills required to minimise the impact of humans on outdoor environments.
-Through practical experiences students are able to make comparisons between and to reflect upon outdoor environments, as well as to develop theoretical knowledge about natural environments.
+In this unit students study the effects of natural changes and impacts of land management practices on the sustainability of outdoor environments by examining a number of case studies of specific outdoor environments, including areas where there is evidence of human intervention.

+Students develop the practical skills required to minimise the impact of humans on outdoor environments.
+They comprehend a range of vocational perspectives that inform human use of outdoor environments.
+Through reflecting upon their experiences of outdoor environments, students make comparisons between outdoor environments, as well as develop theoretical knowledge about natural environments.

-- 1. Investigating outdoor environments - 2.
-Impacts on outdoor environments
+- 1. Understanding outdoor environments - 2.
+Observing impacts on outdoor environments - 3.
+Independent participation in outdoor environments